PyGSDR/PyGS/instruction_gsr_examples.md

   - If "y", all figures will be closed automatically and Figure 1 in Section 3.1 will appear (see below).
     - Now, it means you are ready for getting reconstruction results.

-- More information will be printed on the terminal:
+- In the meanwhile, the terminal will show information below:
   - Trial number
   - Three components of the minimum residue axis and selected axis.
   - Instruction on how to select an axis.
   - Figure information

-- The above procedure also proceeds with User-specified time intervals
+- The above procedure also proceeds with user-specified time intervals

 ## 3. Round 1 for reconstruction
 Durinng two rounds in Sections 3.1 & 3.2, we will mainly adjust the 5th & 6th rows in ```reconstruction(...)```.